evanpurkhiser/venmo-auto-cashout/README.md

 By default the tool will only cashout amounts ammounts that add up to the most recent transactions.
-This is useful when the script is running on a cron-job and you want to be sure it never misses an individual payment cash out (This can happen when the tool runs immeidatley after a payment is recieved, but before the payment appears in the transaction list)
+This is useful when the script is running on a cron-job and you want to be sure it never misses an individual payment cash out (This can happen when the tool runs immeidatley after a payment is received, but before the payment appears in the transaction list)

 If you wish to cash-out everything use the `--allow-remaining` option.